Danny-Dasilva/Blender-ML/WIP.md

+To do

+Change json write function and offset camera
+Write clean offset camera function
+Change batch render to write out every image taken

+Change all for loops to generators

+Yield on batch render exception

 # Generate training data for object detection model

 In this tutorial we will go over generating Object Detection data in Blender.